 1. THE INDEX OR KEY

-A collection might take up only one page, or it may be comprised of several pages.
+A collection might take up only one page, or it can be comprised of several pages.

 Each page has a topic, which helps to group and organize your ideas.